Vyral/will-cook/_posts/2019-11-18-5-tips-for-buying-in-a-sellers-market.md

 Today I’m going to share five tips for how to buy a home in a seller’s market.
 November 1 had the lowest number of homes for sale in the greater Palm Springs area in recent history.
 At 3.8 months’ worth of sales, we remain in a firm seller’s market throughout the Coachella Valley.
 So how do buyers compete?

 **1\.
 Be prepared ahead of time.** Do the leg work up front, and have your finances in order so you can write an offer on a property swiftly.
-If you’re planning to get financing, speak to a lender ahead of time, and have your pre-approval in hand.
+If you’re planning to get financing, speak to a lender ahead of time and have your pre-approval in hand.
 If you’re paying cash, then the seller will ask you to present a proof of funds letter verifying that you have the money to close.&nbsp;

 **2\.
 Know what you want.** Create a list of must-haves versus nice-to-haves.
 If you’re purchasing a property with a partner or spouse, you both must get on the same page early.
 Have a predetermined set of priorities that you’ve agreed upon so that you can determine which homes fit your needs the best so you can move as promptly as possible.